vamping111/terraform-provider-testmark/website/docs/r/ec2_transit_gateway.html.markdown

 * `association_default_route_table_id` - The ID of the default association route table.
 * `id` - The ID of the transit gateway.
-* `owner_id` - The ID of CROC Cloud account that owns the transit gateway.
+* `owner_id` - The ID of the project that owns the transit gateway.
 * `propagation_default_route_table_id` - The ID of the default propagation route table.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block][default-tags].